 The effect of the protocol of delivery and acceptance was reviewed by the High Court in the case of Riva Bella SA v Tamsen Yachts GmbH (2011), which concerned the resale of a newbuild yacht.
 It was held that in certain circumstances (for instance, where the contract itself expressly provides), by accepting the vessel and by signing a protocol of delivery and acceptance, the buyer may be precluded from rejecting the vessel (at least with regard to patent defects) and prevented from claiming damages against the seller, and may instead be confined to the remedies arising under the contractual warranties.
-The court held, however, that, in the ordinary course, acceptance will not prevent a claim for damages (this was recently confirmed in Saga Cruises BDF Ltd and another v Fincantieri SPA (2016), which concerned a contract for dry docking, repair and refurbishment of a cruise ship).
-This is also clear from the judgment of the Court of Appeal in the Cenargo case referred to in question 26, where acceptance of a vessel from the builder was held not to preclude the buyer from asserting at delivery or thereafter any claim for liquidated damages for breach of any performance warranty.
+The court held, however, that, in the ordinary course, acceptance will not prevent a claim for damages (this was confirmed in Saga Cruises BDF Ltd and another v Fincantieri SPA (2016), which concerned a contract for dry docking, repair and refurbishment of a cruise ship).
+This is also clear from the judgment of the Court of Appeal in Cenargo Ltd v Izar Construcciones Navales SA (2002) where acceptance of a vessel from the builder was held not to preclude the buyer from asserting at delivery or thereafter any claim for liquidated damages for breach of any performance warranty.

 It is relatively unusual to find a protocol of acceptance stating that 'buyer's acceptance of the vessel is final and binding so far as conformity of the vessel to the contract and specifications are concerned'.
 Most protocols confine the statement to delivery 'in accordance with' or 'pursuant to' the contract.
-However, such a term is frequently encountered as part of the provisions regarding sea trials in the shipbuilding contract itself.
+However, such a term is frequently encountered as part of the provisions regarding sea trials in the shipbuilding contract itself

 In China Shipbuilding Corporation v Nippon Yusen Kabukishi Kaisha and another (2000), it was held that, in the context of the buyer's express or deemed acceptance of the vessel following trials (ie, in the sense of confirmation of approval of the vessel as distinct from taking possession following formal tender of delivery), a provision that acceptance 'shall be final and binding so far as conformity of the vessel to this contract and the specifications is concerned' was limited.
 Such a term was found merely to prevent the buyer from refusing the later delivery of the vessel when she was tendered; it did not preclude the buyer from asserting after delivery the existence of specific defects whether previously notified to the builder or latent at the time of delivery.

 However, the terms of a certificate of acceptance may be such as to constitute clear and unequivocal agreement by the buyer that the goods conform on delivery with the required contractual condition, thereby preventing the buyer from later claiming otherwise.
-The construction of such a certificate was central to the Court of Appeal's decision in Olympic Airlines SA (in special liquidation) v ACG Acquisition XX LLC (2013) in the context of delivery of an aircraft under an aircraft lease (although the terms of that acceptance certificate exceeded those usually encountered in a typical protocol of delivery and acceptance used at delivery in a shipbuilding project) and to the High Court's decision in ABN Amro Commercial Finance Plc v McGinn (2014) in the context of a conclusive evidence certificate given by the lender in relation to a claim under an indemnity.
+The construction of such a certificate was central to the Court of Appeal's decision in Olympic Airlines SA (in special liquidation) v ACG Acquisition XX LLC (2013) in the context of delivery of an aircraft under an aircraft lease and to the High Court's decision in ABN Amro Commercial Finance plc v McGinn (2014) in the context of a conclusive evidence certificate given by the lender in relation to a claim under an indemnity.